simonw/til/llms/code-interpreter-expansions.md

 The ChatGPT Code Interpreter alpha remains incredibly interesting.
 I wrote about how I was using it [for Python and SQLite benchmarking](https://simonwillison.net/2023/Apr/12/code-interpreter/) a few weeks ago.
 Today I found a neat pattern for expanding its capabilities with custom binaries.

-If you don't yet have access to the alpha, the key thing to know is that it provide ChatGPT with access to a Python interpreter.
+If you don't yet have access to the alpha, the key thing to know is that it provides ChatGPT with access to a Python interpreter.
 It doesn't have network access - it can't make outbound HTTP requests, or download packages - but it can do all sorts of interesting things by running code.

 ## Uploading files